TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 ## {section} vs. {prompt}

-If you use a Style that has multiple {prompt} keywords inside the vanilla Style-dropdown, the main prompt gets duplicated over every {prompt} keyword separately.<br/>
+If you use a Style that has multiple {prompt} keywords inside the vanilla Style-Dropdown, the main prompt gets duplicated over every {prompt} keyword separately.<br/>

 This issue can be averted by using {section} keyword instead. <br/>

-When using {section}-keyword inside vanilla Style-dropdown, these styles are treated like normal un-splitted styles and {section} -keywords get removed.<br/>
+When using {section}-keyword inside vanilla Style-Dropdown, these styles are treated like normal un-splitted styles and {section} -keywords get removed.<br/>

 In eyes of the extension both {prompt} and {section} are interchangeable.